NFCHKK/mintisan.github.io/collections/classic/linux-kernel-module-programming-guide.md

 };
 ```

 Some operations are not implemented by a driver.
 For example, a driver that handles a video card won't need to read from a directory structure.
-The corresponding entries in the file_operations structure should be set to NULL.
+The corresponding entries in the `file_operations` structure should be set to `NULL`.

 There is a gcc extension that makes assigning to this structure more convenient.
 You'll see it in modern drivers, and may catch you by surprise.
 This is what the new way of assigning to the structure looks like: